-The best airline credit card with no annual fee is the JetBlue Card because it offers 3 points per $1 spent on JetBlue purchases, 2 points per $1 spent at restaurants and grocery stores, and 1 point per $1 spent on all other purchases.
-Cardholders also get an initial bonus of 10,000 points for spending $1,000 in the first 90 days.
+The best airline credit card with no annual fee is the United Gateway℠ Credit Card because it offers 2 miles per $1 spent with United, gas stations, local transit and commuting, and 1 mile per $1 spent on all other purchases.
+Cardholders also get an initial bonus of 30,000 miles after spending $1,000 in the first 3 months.
 This card has a 0% foreign transaction fee, too.

-• If you’re not in in the military, you can still ask your card’s issuer to waive or lower its annual fee.
+Call the retention line and ask your card’s issuer to waive or lower its annual fee.
 Long-time customers and high-spenders with great credit who always pay in full likely have the best chance.